 Case resolution starts with early appropriate evaluation and treatment by a licensed physical therapist by the end of the next business day at any or our acute offices.
 Progress is reported to the referring physician by our physical therapist based on our clinical pathways which have been developed internally over the years.

-The mini-FCE was designed for physicians and employers to feel confident that the employee is ready to return-to-work following an injury or illness.
+The Mini-FCE is commonly used with Americans with disability act guidelines for post-offer, pre-placement evaluations.
+The mini-FCE was also designed for physicians and employers to feel confident that the employee is ready to return-to-work following an injury or illness.
 This does not replace the FCE, but is more convenient for the employee and takes less time.
-Mini-FCE takes one hour and includes testing, cover letter, and screening report to be faxed or emailed immediately following the test.
+The mini-FCE takes one hour and includes testing, cover letter, and screening report to be faxed or emailed immediately following the test.

 Functional Capacity Evaluation